-- Develop guidelines and methodologies for certification processes for circular materials. - Generate efficient processes for the certification of circular materials. - Consolidate a registration system that complies with all the rigorousness that the Circular Economy Credits market deserves, generating security and transparency of all the PCEMs that are part of the programme. - Guarantee transparency in the materials reduction and recirculation market. - Promote material recirculation initiatives. - Register and certify PCEMs that meet the criteria set out in this protocol. - Align PCEMs with national and international circular economy standards and regulations. - Facilitate the achievement of the SDGs with the implementation of the PCEMs. - Promote a friendly, efficient, and effective environment for stakeholder interaction.
+- Develop guidelines and methodologies for voluntary certification processes for circular materials. - Generate efficient processes for the voluntary certification of circular materials. - Consolidate a registration system that complies with all the rigorousness that the Circular Credits market deserves, generating security and transparency of all the projects that are part of the programme. - Guarantee transparency in the materials reduction and recirculation market. - Promote material recirculation initiatives. - Register and certify projects that meet the criteria set out in this protocol. - Align projects with national and international circular economy standards and regulations. - Facilitate the achievement of the SDGs with the implementation of the projects. - Promote a friendly, efficient, and effective environment for stakeholder interaction.